-[391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test, and shall provide with the notification a test plan in accordance with Division guidelines.
+[391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test and shall provide with the notification a test plan in accordance with Division guidelines.

-[391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
+[391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted, and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
 The methods for the determination of compliance with emission limits listed under Sections 3.2, 3.3, 3.4 and 3.5 are as follows: - a.
-Method 1 for the determination of sample point locations, - b.
-Method 2 for the determination of flow rate, - c.
-Method 3 or 3A for the determination of stack gas molecular weight, - d.
-Method 4 for the determination of stack gas moisture, - e.
-Method 5 or Method 17, as applicable, for the determination of particulate matter (PM) emissions. - f.
-Method 9 and the procedures contained in Section 1.3 of the above reference document for the determination of opacity, - g.
-Method 22 for the visual determination of fugitive emissions, - h.
-Method 201 or Method 201A in conjunction with method 202 shall be used as needed to determine PM10/PM2.5 concentrations.
-The minimum sampling time for each run shall be one hour.
-As an alternative Method 5 in conjunction with Method 202 can be used.
+Method 1 for the determination of sample point locations. - b.
+Method 2 for the determination of flow rate. - c.
+Method 3 or 3A for the determination of stack gas molecular weight. - d.
+Method 3B for the determination of the emission rate correction factor or excess air.
+Method 3A may be used as an alternative for Method 3B. - e.
+Method 4 for the determination of stack gas moisture. - f.
+Method 5 or Method 17 as applicable, for the determination of Particulate Matter emissions, and in conjunction with Method 202 as deemed appropriate by the Division.
+Procedures of 40 CFR §60.736 shall be used for Subpart UUU applicable sources. - g.
+Method 7 or 7E for the determination of concentration of nitrogen oxides. - h.
+Method 9 and the procedures contained in Section 1.3 of the above reference document for the determination of opacity. - i.
+Method 22 for the visual determination of fugitive emissions. - j.
+Method 206, (CTM-027), for the determination of ammonia emissions.

+k.
+Method 201 or Method 201A in conjunction with Method 202 shall be used to determine PM10/PM2.5 concentration.
+As an alternative, Method 5 in conjunction with Method 202 can be used.